 EarthLink fiber is, again, comparatively high priced.
 AT&T Fiber, Frontier and Verizon Fios have a lower starting price and faster max speeds with their lowest-priced plans compared to EarthLink.

 EarthLink's gigabit service is priced higher than fiber providers AT&T, CenturyLink and Frontier, but may be lower than gigabit service from cable providers.
 For example, gigabit service from Cox and Mediacom comes at a higher starting price than EarthLink -- and will go up even higher after 12 months while EarthLink pricing is more stable.
-Additionally, you're likely to get much faster upload speeds with EarthLink fiber than you would with cable.
+Additionally, you're going to get much faster upload speeds with EarthLink fiber than you would with cable.

 EarthLink vs. the providers it partners with